Danville, Kentucky

 Danville is a home rule-class city in and the county seat of Boyle County, Kentucky, United States.
 The population was 17,236 at the 2020 census.
 Danville is the principal city of the Danville Micropolitan Statistical Area, which includes all of the Boyle and Lincoln counties.
 In 2001, Danville received a Great American Main Street Award from the National Trust for Historic Preservation.
-In 2011, Money magazine placed Danville as the fourth-best place to retire in the United States.
 Centre College in Danville was selected to host U.S. vice-presidential debates in 2000 and 2012.

 History

 Within Kentucky, Danville is called the "City of Firsts":